 Viewpoints for the Independent Testing Outline of the Independent Testing 1 - By changing the authentication method and conditions, confirmed that the behaviours concerning the user account lock were as specified. - Confirmed that the access control was performed as specified when operating the internally stored documents from several interfaces.
 2 - Confirmed that the lockout process of accounts was performed as specified while normal users and administrators simultaneously log on. - Confirmed that the behaviours were as specified when user accounts were deleted while login status was maintained or when user privileges were changed.
+3 - Confirmed that the variously assumed exception procedures were performed as specified when an external authentication server was used.

-- Confirmed that the exception procedures were performed as specified if the TOE's boot sequence started while the HDD data had been corrupted. - Confirmed that the variously assumed exception procedures were performed as specified when an external authentication server was used. - Confirmed that the S/MIME and IPsec procedures were performed as specified when using the expired certificates. - Confirmed that the TOE's exception procedures were performed as specified when an unexpected access from the RC Gate was executed. - Confirmed, by the behaviours, whether any security problems existed in, when turning off the TOE during the job process, and then turning it on. - Confirmed that the exception procedures were performed as specified when entering unauthorised inputs from the printer driver.
+- Confirmed that the S/MIME and IPsec procedures were performed as specified when using the expired certificates. - Confirmed that the TOE's exception procedures were performed as specified when an unexpected access from the RC Gate was executed. - Confirmed, by the behaviours, whether any security problems existed in, when turning off the TOE during the job process, and then turning it on. - Confirmed that the exception procedures were performed as specified when entering unauthorised inputs from the printer driver.